 ILC affects about 10 percent of people with invasive breast cancer.
 Most people with breast cancer have the disease in their ducts, which are the structures that carry milk.
 This type of cancer is called invasive ductal carcinoma (IDC).

 The word “invasive” means that cancer has spread to other areas from the point of origin.
 In the case of ILC, it has spread to a particular breast lobule.

 For some people, this means cancerous cells are present in other sections of breast tissue.
 For others, it means the disease has spread (metastasized) to other parts of the body.

 Although people can be diagnosed with lobular breast cancer at any age, it’s most common in women aged 60 years and older.
 Research suggests that hormone replacement therapy after menopause may increase the risk of this type of cancer.

 Like other cancers, ILC is staged on a 0 to 4 scale.
-Staging has to do with the size of the tumors, lymph node involvement, and whether they have spread to other areas of the body.
+Staging has to do with the size of the tumors, lymph node involvement, and whether tumors have spread to other areas of the body.
 Higher numbers represent more advanced stages.

 The earlier you’re diagnosed with ILC and start treatment, the better your outlook.
 As with other types of cancer, early stages of ILC are likely to be treated more easily with fewer complications.
 This typically — but not always — leads to a complete recovery and low recurrence rates.

 However, early diagnosis is a significant challenge with ILC compared with the much more common IDC.
 That’s because the growth and spread patterns of ILC are more difficult to detect on routine mammograms and breast exams.